-When an Aboriginal guide was asked by one of the people in his tour group if he ate crocodile, he said, ‘Well, the crocodile tastes good, but he has big teeth and moves real fast, whereas the wallaby has less teeth and doesn’t move as quick, but they don’t taste that good, so I go to Coles.’
+One of the people in an Aboriginal culture and identity tour group asked an Aboriginal guide if he ate crocodile.
+He said, ‘Well, the crocodile tastes good, but he has big teeth and moves real fast.
+Whereas the wallaby has less teeth and doesn’t move as quick, but they don’t taste that good.
+So, I go to Coles.

 I love this cheeky irreverence.
-It makes me proud to be an Ozzie.
-If Aboriginal people gave lessons in it, I’d do the training, like a shot.
+If Aboriginal people gave lessons in cheeky irreverence, I’d do the training, like a shot.
+I would be proud to embrace this Aboriginal culture and identity.
 Our “larrikins in khaki”, were good at cheeky irreverence.
 A more current example from white culture is my sister.
-She was great at it.
-She did it to get children to do their music practice and got more people supporting the arts.
-She was a great music teacher.
+She was great at using cheery irreverence to get children to do their music practice and got more people supporting the arts.
+This made her a great music teacher.
 If she’d been given a chance, I believe she could even have got politicians to do more than just number shuffling with things like global warming.

 My sister’s cheeky irreverence couldn’t cure cancer though, so we lost her.
-To honour her memory, I now try to display her cheeky irreverence.
-I think we all need to show more cheeky irreverence to deal with how mad our world is becoming.
-This can be difficult when discussions on important issues get reduced to slogans.
-I need to remind myself that showing anger with this is as futile as punching a tar baby.
+To honour her memory, I now try to display her cheeky irreverence and remind myself that showing anger with how mad our world is becoming. is as futile as punching a tar baby.

-I’ve found things like in 1834, the massacre of the Binjareb tribe near Pinjarra, was perfectly legal, because it was planned and led by Governor Captain James Stirling and carried out by twenty-five European soldiers and policemen.
+In 1834, there was a massacre of the Binjareb tribe near Pinjarra.
+It was considered to be perfectly legal because it was planned and led by Governor Captain James Stirling and carried out by twenty-five European soldiers and policemen.
 The Governor even personally supervised the slaughter of the women and children.

-In 2020 the dominant culture I am a member of, is still doing things like encouraging people to boo aboriginal football players while complaining about aboriginal people not celebrating Australia Day. ##@$%!
-In the good old days, we could have treated people, who are not us, worse than dogs and put them in chains to force them to stop complaining and get them to start celebrating how great our dominating culture is!
-Is this going too far?
+In 2020 the dominant culture I am a member of is still doing things like encouraging people to boo aboriginal football players for being proud of their culture.
+We are also complaints about aboriginal people not celebrating Australia Day.
+My culture has treated people, who are not like us, worse than dogs and figuratively put them in chains to force them to stop complaining and get them to start celebrating how great our dominating culture is!
+Have I gone too far?
 Am I ranting already?

-I want to write from the point of view of an Ozzie version of Death, who has been here more than sixty thousand years, which is going back to when people were first getting a load of Australia.
-This means, the character of death will have cheeky irreverence and will embrace as much of Aboriginal culture as I can get away with without becoming a scumbag.
+To do my part to bring Australians together, I want to write a novel from the point of view of an Ozzie version of Death, to describe the coming of European colonisation.
+They would have been here more than sixty thousand years, which is going back to when Aboriginal people were first getting a load of Australia.
+For me, this means, the character of death will have cheeky irreverence and will embrace as much of Aboriginal culture as I can get away with without becoming a scumbag.